trippsc2/OpenTracker/README.md

 Some notable differences from other map trackers:

-- The tracker assumes that fake flippers is always possible (except for entry to Swamp Palace).
-This is because there are so many Splash Deletion setups that the logic would be very complicated.
-There is room for development on this.
 - Game mode settings can be changed by clicking the Gear icon on the top right of the Items panel and modifying the settings listed.
 - The Dungeon Item Placement settings change the number of available checks in a dungeon to the number of non-dungeon items applicible for that mode.  (e.g. If Standard Dungeon Item Placement is set, Palace of Darkness has 5 items.
 If Maps/Compasses is set, PoD has 7 items.)
 - To allow for mystery seed friendliness, all mode settings can be changed without affecting the tracker state.
 Modifying Dungeon Item Placement adds or subtracts remaining items from relevant dungeons when the mode is changed.
-- In Retro, you can use the generic key in the Items panel to indicate keys in inventory.
-Any keys used in a dungeon should be tracked using the dungeon key icons.
+- With Generic Keys enabled, you can use the Small Key icon in the Items panel to indicate the number of keys in inventory.
+Any keys used in a dungeon can be tracked using the dungeon key icons.
 The dungeon logic will take the total of the generic keys and dungeon keys, so to give you a better sense of what you can currently do.
-- The Rupee quiver is assumed to be had in Retro mode, but is trackable.
+- The Rupee quiver is assumed to be had in Retro mode, but is trackable by right clicking the Bow icon in the Items panel.

 ### Autotracking